 The Robin Pope Safaris Mobile Camp is open from June to October.

 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

 Call us on 65 3165 4050 to start planning your holiday to Robin Pope Safaris Mobile Camp or take a look at our itineraries to Zambia

 Robin Pope Safaris Walking Mobile camps are situated in the far north of South Luangwa, along the perennial Mupamadzi River in Zambia.
 The camp moves every day or two, relocating to game rich areas each time and offering exhilarating walking safaris!

 The Robin Pope Safaris Mobile Camps are semi-permanent and are set up along the Mupamadzi River in the remote north part of the South Luangwa Valley.
-Guests leave on a set-departure trip organized by Robin Pope Safaris for 5 nights.
+Guests leave on a set-departure trip organised by Robin Pope Safaris for 5 nights.

 With a maximum of six guests, the safaris are exclusive and are led by RPS's top guides.
 The camps are simple, with en-suite walk-in tents with long drop loos and a bucket shower.
 The camps are open and animals will wander through freely.